Thoughtscript/truth-eliminability-sorting-algorithm/README.md

 6. Satifies **Tarski's Undefinability Theorem** for **T-Scheme**.
 7. Blocks McGee's **T-Intro** step.
 8. Is not harmed by Bacon's 2015 argument.
 If `C` is a predicate it just shows that there's a **Theorem** that's **Truth Opaque** (`S := T(S) → T(S)`) otherwise one can't **Diagonalize** into it at all.

+## Extensions

+So, **KFG** opens the door to a fully **Classical**, **Monistic** (single Truth Predicate), and **Restrictionism** (as a topic in multiple debates: Logical Nihilism, Logical Skepticism, Alethic Paradox, etc.).

+By selecting extensible constructions variants of **KFG** strengthen certain features discussed above:

+1. Harmonization of Truth Assignments (aligning Truth Values and Truth Predicates in consistent assingments).
+2. Preference for Predicates over Set Inclusion or vice-versa.
+3. Model selection.
+4. Analyticity of the Restricted T-Scheme.

+I think this is akin to subfields like the debate between `S4` vs `S5 Modal Logic`, the correct semantics for Modality, and so on.

 ## Resources and Links